SamuelNarvaez/BirdcallRecognition/README.md

 ### Data:
 Stock Market API, something like [AlphaVantage](https://www.alphavantage.co)
 ### Abstract:
 In 2019, the strip-mall fixture GameStop lost almost $500 million.
 In 2020, a pandemic forcibly shut down many of its stores and gutted its revenue.
 As of January 10, 2021 nine brokerages had set the one-year target stock price for GameStop at about $10.
 But that’s not where it would stay.
 It climbed in price because a subreddit, r/WallStreetBets, engineered a short squeeze.
-One hedge fund, Melvin Capital Management, has lost at least $2 billion
+The squeeze had hedge funds like Melvin Capital and Citron Research running for the hills and declaring banktrupcy.
+[Significance](https://www.reddit.com/r/wallstreetbets/comments/l7bpf5/30_seconds_from_triggering_market_nuclear_bomb/)
 ### Goals:
 * Find squeezes happening now
 * Find stocks with the largest short positions